thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

 case, the source of deformation is compression of the ultrasound transducer.
 RF data was collected from a Siemen's VFX13-5 transducer to generate the breast images.

+Liver and carotid B-mode images are displayed along with axial strain images with no regulation, 3×3 median filtering, and three iterations of Bayesian regularization.
+As with the spherical inclusion phantom, the MARD is calculated to quantify the quality of motion tracking.

 ~~~~~~~~~~